bjw-s-labs/home-ops/docs/networking/dns.md

 ### Dynamic DNS

-In order to keep my WAN IP address up to date on my DNS provider I use the Dynamic DNS tool that is built in to my router.
+In order to keep my WAN IP address up to date on my DNS provider I have deployed a CronJob ({{ links.repoUrl('link', 'blob/main/cluster/apps/network/cloudflare-ddns/cronjob.yaml') }}) in my cluster that periodically checks and updates those records.

 ## How it all works together